mcarletti/mcarletti.github.io/articles/edgedetection/index.md

 The purpose of detecting sharp changes in image brightness is to capture important events and changes in properties of the world.

 There are many methods for edge detection.
-This article treats the *Canny edge detector*.
+This article treats the *Canny edge detector* and shows how to use the OpenCV implementation both in Python and C++.

 ## Canny edge detector